Harvard Summer Program in Dakar, Senegal

 Offered in Dakar, Senegal, this course introduces students to francophone Africa by situating it in world history and political economy, and particularly its place in the slave trade.
 Lectures explore the formation and transformation of the religious landscape of Senegambia.
-How were Islam and Christianity introduced, appropriated, and transformed in Senegambia?
-How did they interact with African traditional religions?
-What factors paved the way for their spread in Senegambia?
-How did they contribute to the education of the elites and production of knowledge?
+How were Islam and Christianity introduced, appropriated, and transformed here?
+How did they interact with traditional African religions?
+What factors paved the way for their spread?
+How did they contribute to education and the production of knowledge?
 What impact have they had on gender and inter-generational relations?
 How have they informed arts and culture?

-The course further examines the impact of Senegambia's two educational systems, Arab-Islamic and French, that have persisted since colonial times, and looks at how interactions between Arabs, black-Africans and Europeans produced a culturally hybrid society.
-Focusing on novels, pamphlets, the arts, painting, cinema, crafts, and music, this part of the course explores this hybridity as well as the different expressions of social and political concerns in Senegalese society.
-In addition to lectures, discussion, and movie viewing, participants visit Islamic and Christian sites of pilgrimage in Senegal as well as shrines of African religions.
-They also visit village arts, and attend wrestling matches and drumming performances by Senegalese musicians.
+The course further examines the impact of Senegambia's two educational systems, Arab-Islamic and French, that have persisted since colonial times, and looks at how interactions between Arabs, black Africans, and Europeans produced a culturally hybrid society in the postcolonial period.
+Focusing on novels, pamphlets, painting, cinema, crafts, and music, students explore this hybridity as well as the different expressions of social and political concerns.
+In addition to lectures, discussion, and movie viewing, students visit Islamic and Christian pilgrimage sites and African religious shrines, and get a flavor of Senegalese village life by attending wrestling matches and drumming performances.

 Where You Live and Study

 Dakar, Senegal's capital and largest city, offers an ideal location to study West Africa's colonial history and postcolonial transformations.

 Students stay in apartments close to the West African Research Center where curricular activities are held.

 Review How to Apply before submitting your application.